Frequently Asked Questions About Einkorn

 Yes, the starters are interchangeable.
 You do not need a whole wheat starter to make a whole wheat bread or an all-purpose starter to make a regular bread.
 If you are more likely to bake with all-purpose flour, keep an all-purpose starter.
 If you bake more whole grain products, use the whole wheat flour.
 Just feed them the appropriate flour for the type of bread you are making.

-Can I Convert My Regular Sourdough Starter To an Einkorn Starter?
+Where Can I purchase an Einkorn Sourdough Starter?

 Listen To My Podcast